-Once a property has been classified as a disorderly property by the police chief, the owner shall be required to undertake a plan of remediation to abate and eliminate that public nuisance in accordance with this section.
+Once a property has been classified as a disorderly property by the Police ChiefChief, the owner shall be required to undertake a plan of remediation to abate and eliminate that public nuisance in accordance with this section.

-- (1) The owner, or the owner's duly authorized agent, shall meet with the police chief within fourteen (14) days of the notice of the disorderly property classification. - (2) At the time of this meeting the owner, or the owner's duly authorized agent, shall provide to the town the following documentation: - a.
+- (1) The owner, or the owner's duly authorized agent, shall meet with the Police ChietChiet within fourteen (14) days of the notice of the disorderly property classification. - (2) At the time of this meeting the owner, or the owner's duly authorized agent, shall provide to the Town the following documentation: - a.
 A list of all dwelling units and their postal or Emergency 911 address designations as they are located on the property; - b.
 A list of the names of all tenants and other authorized occupants of the property at the time of the disorderly property classification, and the dwelling units that they occupy. - c.
 A copy of the terms and conditions contained in any occupancy agreement(s) or other lease document(s) agreed to by tenants of the disorderly property (confidential personal or financial information may be omitted). - d.
-Documentation of any other written or verbal arrangements authorizing occupancy of the disorderly property that may exist in addition to a lease agreement. - (3) At the time of this meeting, the police chief shall provide to the owner, or the owner's duly authorized agent, a complete record of all municipal actions that involved the property in question that were taken in the three hundred sixty-day period preceding the disorderly property classification, including but not limited to records of all disorderly events, disturbance complaints, code enforcement complaints and inspections, and fire-safety inspections. - (4) Remediation agreement.
-At the meeting, the owner, or the owner's duly authorized agent, must agree to take effective measures to address the disorderly property, which measures must be satisfactory to the police chief and shall be memorialized in a written agreement at the conclusion of the meeting.
-Remedial measures identified in the agreement shall be implemented within fourteen (14) days of the meeting, and a written report describing the implementation of the remedial measures shall be submitted to the police chief within twenty-one (21) days of the meeting.
-The police chief and the owner, or the owner's duly authorized agent, shall sign this written agreement and copies shall be provided to the members of the town council and the town manager.
-In the event that the owner, or the owner's duly authorized agent, fails or refuses to enter into such a written agreement, the police chief may pursue an enforcement action as authorized under Section 11.5-73.
-Furthermore, in the event that the owner, or the owner's duly authorized agent, fails to:
+Documentation of any other written or verbal arrangements authorizing occupancy of the disorderly property that may exist in addition to a lease agreement. - (3) At the time of this meeting, the Police ChietChiet shall provide to the owner, or the owner's duly authorized agent, a complete record of all municipal actions that involved the property in question that were taken in the three hundred sixty-day period preceding the disorderly property classification, including but not limited to records of all disorderly events, disturbance complaints, code enforcement complaints and inspections, and fire-safety inspections. - (4) Remediation agreement.
+At the meeting, the owner, or the owner's duly authorized agent, must agree to take effective measures to address the disorderly property, which measures must be satisfactory to the Police ChietChiet and shall be memorialized in a written agreement at the conclusion of the meeting.
+Remedial measures identified in the agreement shall be implemented within fourteen (14) days of the meeting, and a written report describing the implementation of the remedial measures shall be submitted to the Police ChietChiet within twenty-one (21) days of the meeting.
+The Police Chiet and the owner, or the owner's duly authorized agent, shall sign this written agreement and copies shall be provided to the members of the town council and the town manager.
+In the event that the owner, or the owner's duly authorized agent, fails or refuses to enter into such a written agreement, the Police Chiet may pursue an enforcement action as authorized agent, fails to: - a.
+Implement the remedial measures; - b.
+File the written report; or